Moesif/moesif-browser-js/README.md

 [![Software License][ico-license]][link-license]
 [![Source Code][ico-source]][link-source]

-This SDK is a browser side SDK that captures AJAX API calls and user context and sends to [Moesif's](https://www.moesif.com) API analytics service.
+The Moesif browser SDK enables you to track users and their API activity and send to [Moesif's](https://www.moesif.com) API analytics service.

-_If you're already using a [Moesif server SDK](https://www.moesif.com/docs/server-integration/) to instrument your APIs, you can use this SDK in conjunction with the server SDK to collect customer context like email, sign up date, and web attribution via `identifyUser()` and `identifyCompany()` methods._

-When you call `start()`, this SDK will log API calls to:

-- Your own APIs (such as APIs powering your Single Page Apps)
-- 3rd party APIs (such as to Stripe and Twilio)
-- Decentralized APIs such as DApps communicating with Ethereum Web3/interactions with smart contracts
+_This SDK can be used in conjunction with a [Moesif server SDK](https://www.moesif.com/implementation) to map out the entire customer journey from from acquisition to first API call._

+The SDK automatically pulls useful data from a user's device including any marketing attribution, device type, and location information.
+They are added to a user and/or company profile in Moesif.
+You can add additional properties such as user email and company domain via the `identifyUser()` and `identifyCompany()` methods.

-It has native support for RESTful, GraphQL, Ethereum Web3, and JSON-RPC APIs.
+This SDK can also log outgoing AJAX API calls to third party services or your own APIs with the `start()` method.
+API logging has native support for RESTful, GraphQL, Ethereum Web3, JSON-RPC, and other APIs

 Full documentation on Moesif integration is available [here](https://www.moesif.com/docs).

 [Source Code on GitHub](https://github.com/moesif/moesif-browser-js)

 ## How to install

-Your Moesif Application Id can be found in the [_Moesif Portal_](https://www.moesif.com/).
-After signing up for a Moesif account, your Moesif Application Id will be displayed during the onboarding steps.

-You can always find your Moesif Application Id at any time by logging into the [_Moesif Portal_](https://www.moesif.com/), click on the top right menu, and then clicking _Installation_.

 ### Using CDN to load the library